 - The NPS MedicineWise MedicineInsight program helps us to understand how GPs prescribe antimicrobials.

 - NPS MedicineWise e-audits help GPs to understand and review how they prescribe antibiotics.

 - The Antimicrobial Stewardship Clinical Care Standard ensures patients with bacterial infections receive the right treatment for their condition.
 NPS MedicineWise provides tools and resources for health professionals and consumers to improve antibiotic use.

 - The Australian Veterinary Association and Animal Medicines Australia will jointly develop guidelines on how to best prescribe antibiotics for main livestock species and horses.
-The Australian Government Department of Agriculture and Water Resources is developing the guideline for pigs.
+The Australian Government Department of Agriculture Resources is developing the guideline for pigs.

 - In 2016–17, the Australian Veterinary Association trialled an antimicrobial stewardship program in Canberra (ACT) and the Hunter Valley (NSW).
 The pilot supports best practice antibiotic prescribing in companion animals.
 An online training course for prescribers is available.